-Three Months Ended June 30, 2014 versus 2013
+Three Months Ended June 30, 2015 versus 2014

-Below is a comparison of the exploration costs incurred above for the three months ended June 30, 2014 with the same period ended June 30, 2013:
+Below is a comparison of the exploration costs incurred above for the three months ended June 30, 2015 with the same period ended June 30, 2014:

-- The Company's community relations costs consist of its' sponsorship program with Save the Children in Mexico, onsite programs involving the local community around El Oro and in Peru. - Exploration costs include costs of all geologic personnel and consultants in Mexico, Peru and Canada, mapping and 3-D modeling costs and civil works costs.
-Exploration costs as of June 30, 2014 have remained consistent from the same period in 2013 with more work concentrated on the El Oro tailings deposits. - Costs included in project administration are salaries for the staff on site at El Oro and the costs of maintaining the base camp operations at El Oro.
-These costs have decreased from the same period in 2013 because of the completion of the El Oro's exploration program in 2013.
+Exploration costs include costs of all geologic personnel and consultants in Mexico, Peru and Canada, mapping and 3-D modeling costs and civil works costs.
+Exploration costs as of June 30, 2015 have decreased from the same period in 2014 due to cost saving measures and reduced exploration programs.

+• Costs included in project administration are salaries for the staff on site at El Oro and the costs of maintaining the base camp operations at El Oro.
+These costs have decreased from the same period in 2015 because of the completion of the El Oro's exploration program in 2014.